abeetle15/secrets/backend/README.md

 # Steps to Complete the Secretos.com Backend

-## **6. Add Middleware**

-- **Rate Limiting Middleware:** Use middleware to prevent abuse of API endpoints.

----

-## **7. Add Pagination and Filtering**

-- Implement pagination for list endpoints (e.g., retrieving secrets).
-- Add query parameters for filtering and sorting results.

----

-## **8. Enhance Security**

-- Sanitize inputs to prevent injection attacks.
-- Use `helmet` to secure HTTP headers.
-- Implement CORS policies to restrict access from unauthorized origins.

----

 ## **9. Integrate Swagger Documentation**

 - Define detailed Swagger documentation for all API endpoints.